AlyMar1994/UFoCP-OLD/Readme.txt

 My mindset was typically this: all the changes in this modification are based on keeping the game as pure as possible—instead only fixing unintended errors within game.

+Overall, the point of UFoCP is to be a comprehensive bug fixing mod for FoC.
+The goal is to eventually fix every bug with FoC not officially resolved by Petroglyph, to the limits of what modders can do in the Alamo engine and community-developed tools, in one package.

 ==> Issues/Support
 ================